- About Us

 There are still a lot of unknowns, but we are keeping a close eye on things so we can help our clients make the best decisions with their personal investments and overall financial planning.
 We will continue to keep everyone informed and will review your accounts on an ongoing basis.

-I’d be happy to sit down with any Chevron employee (or friends or family of yours) to review how well they’re financially positioned moving forward, and if needed, help you make the changes that may make the difference between retiring comfortably and barely scraping by.
-Because I work with Chevron executives, managers, employees and retirees, I'm knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-In fact, chances are you may know one of my Chevron clients and you can ask them how working with a financial planner has helped them.
+We’d be happy to sit down with any Chevron employee (or friends or family of yours) to review how well they’re financially positioned moving forward, and if needed, help you make the changes that may make the difference between retiring comfortably and barely scraping by.
+Because we work with Chevron executives, managers, employees and retirees, we're knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
+In fact, chances are you may know one of our Chevron clients and you can ask them how working with a financial planner has helped them.